Approved at the AGM, May 26, 2001

 The official languages of the Association shall be English and French.
 Either language may be used as a working language within the General Assembly, the Board and the Executive Committee.
 Official documents prepared for meetings of the General Assembly and the Board and published reports of the Association shall be issued in both English and French.

-The Canadian Counselling and Psychotherapy Association exists by virtue of the Letters Patent issued by the Ministry of Industry dated the 28th day of May, 1973 and Supplementary Letters Patent dated 17th day of September 1999.
+The Canadian Counselling and Psychotherapy Association exists by virtue of the Certificate of Continuance issued by Corporations Canada dated the 9th day of July, 2014.

 6.1 In these By-Laws and all By-Laws of the Association, unless the context otherwise requires, words importing the masculine gender shall include the feminine gender and vice versa.